andrewchambers/bupstash/doc/man/bupstash-gc.1.md

 `bupstash gc` walks the repository contents attempting to find unreachable data chunks and removing them, potentially reclaiming disk space.

-When garbage collection is in process, get and put operations are paused for the duration.
+For periods of time during garbage collection operations that modify the repository (such as bupstash-put(1)) may temporarily fail and report that the repository is busy.

-The garbage collector only relies on unencrypted metadata, so does not need access to decryption keys to operate, and can thus be run on a storage server without access to any keys.
+The garbage collector only relies on unencrypted metadata, so does not need access to decryption keys to operate.

 ## OPTIONS